mpi4py/mpi4py-fft/docs/source/global.rst

 Lets illustrate using a 4-dimensional array with 3 processor groups.
-Let the array be aligned only in axis 3 first (:math:`u_{j_0/P_0, j_1/P_1, j_2/P_2, j_3}`), and then redistributed for alignment along axes 2, 1 and finally 0.
+Let the array be aligned only in axis 3 first (:math:`u_{j_0/P_0, j_1/P_1, j_2/P_2, j_3}`), and then redistribute for alignment along axes 2, 1 and finally 0.
 Mathematically, we will now be executing the three following global redistributions:

 .. math::